raspberrychris/paddleboardmaster/content/post/how-many-calories-can-you-burn-from-paddleboarding.md

 ## How many calories can you burn from Yoga Paddleboarding?

-Yoga on a paddleboard is definitely not the easiest activity and the instability of the board can really help work your core muscles.
-We estimate that if you were doing Yoga on a paddleboard you are likely to burn at the higher end of the calorie scale, so around 500-600 calories per hour whilst doing Yoga on a paddleboard.
+Yoga on a paddleboard is definitely not the easiest activity to do and the instability of the board can really help work your core muscles.

+We estimate that if you were doing Yoga on a paddleboard and know your downward-facing dog from your tree pose you are likely to burn at the higher end of the calorie scale, so around 500-600 calories per hour whilst doing Yoga on a paddleboard.